aiblocks/aiblocks-core/docs/software/admin.md

   * a [database](#database)

 ## Instance setup
-Regardless of how you install stellar-core (apt, source, docker, etc), you will need to configure the instance hosting it roughly the same way.
+Regardless of how you install aiblocks-core (apt, source, docker, etc), you will need to configure the instance hosting it roughly the same way.

 ### Compute requirements
 CPU, RAM, Disk and network depends on network activity.
 If you decide to collocate certain workloads, you will need to take this into account.

-As of early 2018, stellar-core with PostgreSQL running on the same machine has no problem running on a [m5.large](https://aws.amazon.com/ec2/instance-types/m5/) in AWS (dual core 2.5 GHz Intel Xeon, 8 GB RAM).
+As of early 2018, aiblocks-core with PostgreSQL running on the same machine has no problem running on a [m5.large](https://aws.amazon.com/ec2/instance-types/m5/) in AWS (dual core 2.5 GHz Intel Xeon, 8 GB RAM).

 Storage wise, 20 GB seems to be an excellent working set as it leaves plenty of room for growth.